Designer in Profile: Therese Virserius of Virserius Studio

 I am not so keen on the general design sense, since that may not be the best way of having a new, unique and fulfilling experience.
 I do think being conscious about design in a sustainable way is important for us as human beings.
 We should feel more comfortable and safe in a space knowing it’s not environmentally dangerous to us.
 I also think that people want to have more connectivity to the spaces they occupy, with subtle and sophisticated alignment to the local culture, whether through design, food, wine, etc.

-Name five key themes to consider when approaching design in 2015 and beyond.
+Name five key themes to consider when approaching design:

 1.A smartly organized and planned space